The James Tait Black Prize for Drama was suspended due to Covid 19, submissions may re-open in January 2024.

-Judges will award the accolade to a play which displays an original voice in theatre and one that they feel has made a significant and unique contribution to the art form.
+The £10,000 award is bestowed to a new play that displays an original voice in theatre and has made a significant and unique contribution to the art form.

-The winner will be announced at an award ceremony held at The Traverse Theatre during the August 2017 festivals in Edinburgh, where extracts of the shortlisted plays will be performed.
+The winner is announced at an award ceremony held at the Traverse Theatre during the Edinburgh Fringe, where extracts of the shortlisted plays will be performed.

 Submissions must be made from agents or the original producing company, and the nominator must have permission from the playwright before making a submission.

-If the play is shortlisted, the playwright must agree to co-operate with the organisers in the award ceremony and consent to give rights to Playwrights’ Studio, Scotland for a rehearsed reading of their work.
+If the play is shortlisted, the playwright must agree to cooperate with the organisers of the award ceremony, and consent to give rights to Playwrights’ Studio, Scotland for a rehearsed reading of their work.

 A typed copy of the script must be sent by post and email with details of the first production, which should include venue, company and date.
 Where possible, proof of production should be sent such as a flyer, review etc.